Our Trustees

 Energise Me trustee recruitment pack

-Paul is a GP partner, living and working in Hampshire.
-He has been working in Sutton Scotney for the last 12 years, but has now taken on The Adelaide Medical Centre in Andover, after they handed their contract back to the NHS in 2020.
+Paul was until 2023 a GP partner, and is now a portfolio GP, living and working in Hampshire.
+He had been working in Sutton Scotney until 2020, and then had become the senior clinical partner at The Adelaide Medical Centre in Andover, after they handed their contract back to the NHS in 2020.
 These roles have given him the opportunity to improve the health of his patients.
-He is a GP trainer and a GP appraiser.
+He is a GP trainer and was a GP appraiser.

-Paul is also the Chair of the Diabetes Programme Board for the Hampshire and Isle of Wight Integrated Care System.
+Paul also continues as the Chair of the Diabetes Programme Board for the Hampshire and Isle of Wight Integrated Care System.
 Paul hopes to bring health knowledge to the Energise Me board.

 Steven is an experienced Trustee.
 He served on the Board of one of the first sports clubs to move to Charitable Incorporated Organisation status.
 More recently, he has served as a Trustee for a CIO that supports and promotes community participation in healthy recreation and the arts.